Watton-at-Stone: Roman and Anglo-Saxon origins

-Middle Ages and Early Modern period
+Middle Ages and early modern period

-The Domesday Book states that Watton village in 1086 consisted of 18 households (10 villagers, 4 smallholders and 4 slaves), suggesting a population of between 65 to 90.
+The Domesday Book of 1086 states that Watton village then consisted of 18 households (10 villagers, 4 smallholders and 4 slaves), suggesting a population of between 65 and 90.
 The manor was worth £5 and it had a mill, woodland with 100 pigs and a meadow.
 It was jointly held by Derman (of London) and Alward (the noble), who were both moneyers from London.
 There was an additional manor associated with Watton that had 6 households and a church, which could have been the Woodhall manor.
 The first mention by name of the Woodhall manor was in about 1130 when it was held by Ralph de Watton.

 Derman's great nephew Henry fitz Ailwin, the first Mayor of London, inherited the Watton manor in 1165.
 He built a hermitage chapel in what is now Chapel Wood and possibly built a new manor house in what is now Well Wood.
 At about this time, perhaps as a consequence of Henry fitz Ailwin's new buildings, a new manor called Crowborough emerged from the Watton manor.
 Crowborough was first referenced in 1266 when it was held by Alice de Rivers.
 Crowborough Hall stood at Watton Green and the moat which surrounded it can still be seen to this day.

 Hugh Bardolf inherited Watton manor in 1287, later it was held by John Bardolf and Thomas Bardolf with the Bardolf family owning the Watton and Crowborough manors at various times until 1562.
 During this period the house and chapel in Well Wood and Chapel Wood were abandoned, and so in circa 1520 the Watton manor was renamed Bardolf manor and the manor house moved to what is now Bardolphs Farm.
 A new manor called Watkins Hall was created and was first known to be held by Thomas Munden in about 1540.

 Philip Boteler (Butler) inherited the Woodhall estate in about 1375 and later descendants to have the title included Philip Butler and John Boteler who held the Watton, Woodhall and Crowborough manors.
 The three estates were in possession of the Botelers (Butlers) until as late as 1780.

 In 1662 brothers Maurice Thomson and Sir William Thompson, who had grown up in the village, founded Watton's first free school for 20 poor children.

 After Woodhall was mostly destroyed by fire in 1771, from which an elderly John Boteler was able to escape, building of the new house began in 1775.
 The notorious Thomas Rumbold took possession of Woodhall in 1777, followed by Paul Benfield in 1793.
 The estate was then bought in 1801 by Samuel Smith and the Smith family later combined the Watton, Woodhall and Crowborough manors into one and still holds it today.

 In later years, the natural springs in the area once made the village a popular spa town.
 The village has a number of dwellings dating from early Tudor, such as Watton Place, through to late Georgian constructions.